julielk/Tennis-club/README.md

-* The contact section when form filled in data is validated by submit button.
+* The contact section when the user  fill in data is validated by submit button., as shown below.